browserengineering/book/book/invalidation.md

 this chapter is about tracking dependencies in the dependency graph, and building abstractions to help us do that.
 To use those abstractions, we'll need to refactor our layout engine significantly.
-But ultimately, incrementalizing layout will allow us to skip the two most expensive parts of layout: building the layout tree and traversing it to compute layout fields.
+But incrementalizing layout will allow us to skip the two most expensive parts of layout: building the layout tree and traversing it to compute layout fields.
 When we're done, re-layout will take under a millisecond for small changes like text editing.